Plots

 Increase energy efficiency: Renewable energy for your tiny house

-A tiny house offers the ideal opportunity to embrace renewable energies and minimise your energy consumption.
-Photovoltaic systems are a popular option for generating electricity and becoming independent from the public power grid.
+A tiny house offers the ideal opportunity to focus on renewable energies and minimise your energy consumption.
+Photovoltaic systems are a popular option for generating electricity and becoming independent from the public grid.
 Installing solar panels on the roof or facade is relatively simple and cost-effective.
-However, be mindful of the local regulations for the installation and use of photovoltaic systems, which can vary by federal state and municipality.
+However, be mindful of the local regulations regarding the installation and use of photovoltaic systems, which can vary depending on the state and municipality.

-Small wind turbines are another way to generate renewable energy.
-However, they are less common in Germany than photovoltaic systems, as they often require approval procedures and environmental conditions.
-Therefore, make sure to inform yourself early about the potential and limitations of small wind turbines in your region.
-In addition to electricity generation, thermal insulation plays an important role in the energy efficiency of your tiny house.
+Small wind turbines are another option for generating renewable energy.
+However, they are less common in Germany compared to photovoltaic systems as they often require approval processes and environmental conditions.
+Therefore, inform yourself early about the potentials and limitations of small wind turbines in your region.
+In addition to electricity generation, thermal insulation is crucial for the energy efficiency of your tiny house.
 Ensure good insulation of the walls, roof, and floor to minimise heat loss and save on heating costs.
 The KfW funding can provide support in this regard.

-To prove the energy efficiency of your tiny house, you need a thermal insulation certificate in accordance with EnEV (Energy Saving Ordinance).
-This certificate documents that your house meets the legal requirements for thermal insulation.
-Since 1 January 2023, new buildings must comply with the Efficiency House Standard EH55, which also applies to micro-residential buildings.
+To demonstrate the energy efficiency of your tiny house, you need a thermal protection certificate according to EnEV (Energy Saving Ordinance).
+This certificate documents that your house meets the statutory requirements for thermal protection.
+Since 1 January 2023, new buildings must meet the Effizienzhaus-Standard EH55, which also applies to micro-residential buildings.
 By combining renewable energies with good thermal insulation, you can significantly reduce your energy consumption and make an important contribution to climate protection.
-The regulations for photovoltaic systems must be observed in this context.
+The regulations for photovoltaic systems need to be observed in this context.

 Conserving Resources: Intelligent Water and Wastewater Management